Charleston Wrongful Death Attorneys

 Over the years, our firm has taken on countless complex and challenging cases, including those involving fatal accidents.
 We are well-versed in the wrongful death laws in South Carolina and are equipped to assist with your claim.

-If you are ready to trust your case to our Charleston wrongful death attorneys, we encourage you to call us at (843) 968-0886 or request a free consultation today.
+If you are ready to trust your claim to our Charleston wrongful death attorneys, we encourage you to call us at (843) 968-0886 or request a free consultation today.

 How Is “Wrongful Death” Defined in South Carolina?

 South Carolina's wrongful death statute, Section 15-51-10 through 60, defines a “wrongful death” as one that is directly caused by a “wrongful act, neglect, or fault” or another individual.
-Under this definition, wrongful death suits are viewed as a personal injury case that is brought to court by another person, since the victim is no longer available to file the claim for him or herself.
+Under this definition, wrongful death claims are viewed as personal injury cases that are brought to court by another person, since the victim is no longer available to file the claim for themself.

 Like all lawsuits, there are various events that can warrant filing a wrongful death claim.
 Here are some events that could justify claiming wrongful death: